supervisely-ecosystem/ui-widgets-demos/misc/copy_to_clipboard/README.md

 ### Create app layout

-Prepare a layout for app using `Card` widget with the `content` parameter and place widget that we've just created in the `Container` widget.
+Prepare a layout for an app using `Card` widget with the `content` parameter and place widget that we've just created in the `Container` widget.

 ```python
 card = Card(